canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ## Add Mandatory Files

-Before publishing, source code must include the following file to be considered as open source:
+Before publishing, source code must include the following file:

 - a `LICENCE` (see [Select Open Source Software Licence](#select-open-source-software-licence)) file containing a copy of the licence under under which the source code is released;